-Wilson counselors have a combined length of experience of over 75 years of helping teens and their parents navigate the high school experience.
+As a team, Ida B. Wells counselors have more than 80 years (combined) of helping teens and their parents navigate the high school experience.
 Check back here periodically for information, advice, and helpful tips.

-A Parent’s Guide to High School: How To Survive Their High School Experience
+A Parent’s Guide to High School: How To Survive Your Child's High School Experience

 We all remember our high school experience with varying degrees of joy and misery.
 High school is harder—both socially and academically—than any previous school experience.
 And we’re not just talking about the students.
 As parents, you are trying to support their need for independence with the increased rigor of classes.
 You know that these years really matter when it comes to choices later on.
 Yet, you want them to still be kids and to have fun.